cwaring/ucan-inspector/README.md

 This package also exports `getMockToken()` and `getMockTokens()` for generating locally signed sample tokens for debugging.

+## Mock tokens

+In the UI, enable Debug mode to load locally generated samples.

+The exported helpers include intentionally malformed samples so you can verify warning paths end-to-end:

+- `delegation`: a valid delegation
+- `invocation`: a valid invocation
+- `container`: a valid `ctn-v1` container containing a delegation + invocation
+- `containerBase64url`: same container payload, but encoded as base64url (`C` header)
+- `badRawInput`: not base64/container; triggers UTF-8 fallback notice + envelope decode warning
+- `badContainer`: looks like a container but violates strict CBOR shape (should fail container parsing)
+- `nonCanonicalContainer`: parses, but emits diagnostics for duplicates and ordering
+- `tamperedDelegation`: decodes but signature verification fails

 ## Component API

 | Prop | Type | Default | Description |